 3. Explore the explicit and implied ideas and values in the texts.

 Lastly, remember that whilst it is a creative response, your purpose is NOT to tell a nice story but to explore the ideas, values and messages left by the author!
 There will always be various interpretations regarding these values, and you can express your understanding of the text through your portrayal of certain characters, or through the events in your response.
 For example, if you were studying Measure for Measure and wanted to explore how human nature cannot be restrained or limited by law and punishment, you could write a continuation of the play in which the city of Vienna has reverted to its original state of moral decay.

-And that’s all!
-Hopefully these tips were helpful and you are now more confident and informed on the Reading and Creating response! ☺
+Finally, have fun and enjoy the process of planning a creative narrative, let your imagination run a little wild and rein it in with your knowledge!
+Hopefully these tips were helpful and you are now more confident and informed on the Reading and Creating response!

 This blog post was written by Amanda Lau, Rosemary Chen, and Lisa Tran.